-If children are read to regularly, they will indeed want to read, eventually.
+If you are read to regularly, they will indeed want to read, eventually.

 Our third daughter began sounding out words when she was three (before I thought about teaching her to read).
 I vainly attempted to introduce a phonics program, as I understood that was what one must do at five years old.
 I tried sitting her on my lap, hoping she would want to read her favourite books.
 No go.
 She would have none of this prescribed stuff.
 She could read: I knew she could.
 But she wouldn’t.

 She likely sensed my intensity and anxiety and fought it every step of the way.
 I had to relax and wait for her interest.
-When I finally got into the right head space with her, I discovered she was sight reading, memorizing whole words at a time.
+When I finally got into the right headspace with her, I discovered she was sight-reading, memorizing whole words at a time.
 Winning memory games with her parents since she was three, this shouldn’t have been surprising, but I didn’t see the connection.
-My phonics helps were little value with her.
+My phonics helped were of little value to her.
 Her approach, instead, validated the 1970s whole word movement.
-Ever the sweet, little girl heart, at seven years old, she happily read picture books in my lap.
+Ever the sweet, little girl heart, at seven years old, she happily read picture books on my lap.

 Our fourth child was a son, so I joked for a long time that he’d probably up the average of our children’s reading start, since each successive child read earlier than the last.
 I even joked that he might be twelve.
 Turns out, he began sounding out letters when he was four.
 Now, I finally knew better than to rush the process (always the benefit of the youngest child: a more experienced parent).
 He read fluently by six years, not twelve.
 And now, at age twelve, he is, by far, the most prolific reader and speller amongst them all, presently reading his older sister’s college Canadian history textbook.
 Go figure.

 Four kids learned to read, but there was a recurring pattern: independent interest.